-The condition of road pavement is measured using a pavement management system for the City as a whole.
-All of the streets maintained by the Agency are asphalt-surfaced and make up only a small portion of the total infrastructure system.
+The condition of road pavement is measured using a pavement management system.
+All of the streets maintained by the Agency are asphalt-surfaced.
 The pavement management system uses a measurement scale that is based on a Pavement condition Index (PCI) ranging from zero for a failed pavement to 100 for pavement in perfect condition.
 The City's policy is to maintain an average PCI of at least 50 for Oil Mat, 60 for Minor Asphalt, and 70 for Gravel, Concrete, and Major Asphalt.
 Complete condition assessments are determined every three years.